PatrickChristoph/udacity_capstone/report/project_report.md

 Some of them were already uncovered in the previous analyses (higher social class, investors), but emphasized these insights.

 ### Customer Prediction

+- find threshold by balancing trade-off between recall and FPR, but with domain-specific considerations

 - no sign of over-/underfitting by evaluating logloss curves
+- Our model seems to be well-tuned, with no signs of significant overfitting or underfitting based on the log loss curves.
 - early stopping AUC
 - AUC good, can appropriately distinguish between customers and non-customers